Py-Contributors/dataset-convertor/README.md

 ## Contributing

-open an issue or create a pull request. open-source contribution is welcome.check the [contributing guide](/CONTRIBUTING.md) for details.
+create an issue/PR if any format is missing.Open-source contribution is welcome.check the [contributing guide](/CONTRIBUTING.md) for details.

 ## Reference